EricEntropy/0utfitt3r/README.md

 Outfitt3r was designed to be a simple library for your favorite outfits.
 Outfitter provides an easy way to sign up to start keeping track of your outfits!

 An Outfitt3r user can:
-- Sign up with an Username, Email and password.
+- Sign up with an Username, Email and Password.
 - Log in and Log out
 - Create a New Outfit
 - Edit Outfits